-If you need to tweak the configuration, you can create a file called mpd.conf on the data partition (the directory which is returned by Android's getExternalStorageDirectory() API function).
+If you need to tweak the configuration, you can create a file called mpd.conf in MPD's data directory on the external storage (usually Android/data/org.musicpd/files/mpd.conf).

 ALSA is not available on Android; only the OpenSL ES output plugin can be used for local playback.